How aged care advocacy can help you

 What is advocacy and how can it help me?

 Advocacy is defined as ‘the process of standing alongside an individual and speaking out on their behalf in a way that represents the best interests of that person’.
-An advocate will assist the person receiving aged care to achieve the best outcome for them.
+An advocate will assist the consumer to achieve the best outcome for them.
 An advocate is someone who can listen to your concerns, give you information and speak up on your behalf if you want them to.
 They will work at your direction in a way that represents your expressed wishes.
 An advocate is confidential and will always seek your permission before taking action.

 An advocate can: